What Is Branding?

 —As a general rule, products have limited life cycles, but brands—if managed well—last forever.
 And once you’ve nailed down exactly who you are as a brand, it becomes much easier to market it.

-In the end, marketing is the process that brings you leads and sales, but branding is the foundation upon which you build your reputation and customer loyalty.
+In the end, digital marketing is the process that brings you leads and sales, but branding is the foundation upon which you build your reputation and customer loyalty.